The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 telephone and data installations

 The availability of capital allowances on such items for the purchaser of the building will depend on whether the previous owner could have claimed capital allowances, the original cost of the fixture and what disposal value has been brought into account on a previous disposal.
 In most cases, the capital allowance claim will depend on the seller having pooled the fixture and a value for the fixture being fixed by means of a joint election, usually under CAA 2001, s 198 but sometimes under section 199.
-It is important therefore to ensure these formalities have been done and documented within the required timescales and that the purchase contract reflects the requirement for
+It is important therefore to ensure these formalities have been done and documented within the required timescales and t

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.